 For most of us, a refrigerator's ergonomics, aesthetics, and energy efficiency are front of mind.
 Much of it boils down to personal preference: do you like the look of french doors, or do you prefer the ability to store bulkier items afforded by an over-under (or under-over) design?
 When it comes to efficiency, energy use can vary widely between units, even those with the Energy Star label, so compare the yellow annual Energy Guide stickers when comparing models.
 An easy way to spot an energy hog is to look for thinner-than normal doors, which usually indicate the manufacturer scrimped on the insulation.

-Refrigerators can range from under $1,000 dollars up to $10,000+ for built-in Sub-Zero and other luxury brands.
-European brands and counter-depth models can also come with a premium price tag.
+Refrigerators can range from under $1,000 dollars up to $10,000+ for a built-in Sub-Zero paneled refrigerator.
+European luxury brands and counter-depth models can also come with a premium price tag.
 If your tastes tend toward the higher end of the spectrum, it's important to budget in your refrigerator decision early in the design process so you don't throw off your overall budget.

 Some of the more high-tech upgrades these days can be found in the world of refrigeration.
 You’ll not only be choosing the organization of the unit–French door, freezer over/under, freezer drawers, etc.--but also the connectivity (WiFi enabled with full internet access onscreen) and premium services (built-in Keurig & seltzer water).
 Appliances can be a big chunk of a new kitchen’s cost, so it’s best to make these selections early in order to keep on track with your budget.
 It’s always easier to budget for a $7,000 refrigerator at the start of a project than trying to splurge on it later.